nayname/IAMY/roadmap/roadmap.md

 	 -   Refine post-inference methods:
 		    -   Enhanced static code analysis.
 Filling the gaps found in previous integrations of open-source  static tools.
 	-   Minimal expert human validation for critical scenarios.
 Estimated use cases, estimated percent of usage.
 Technical integration of human-in-the-loop.
+ 	-   Identifying distinct components of smart contracts to assess which parts are suitable for dependable automation and which require continued human oversight
  -   Comprehensive Data Strategy
 	  -   Standardize systematic benchmarking methodology for each use case scenario.
       -   Build detailed repositories of contract-specific accuracy metrics and binary indicators (automation viability).